Track Infant Development: An Overview of the Bayley Scales

 Supporting Your Baby's Growth and Development

-There are many ways you can encourage your baby’s growth while enjoying quality time together.
+You can encourage your baby’s growth in many ways while enjoying quality time together.
 Here are some simple, supportive activities that align with the milestones tracked by the Bayley Scales.

-Regularly assess your baby's development using milestones such as the 1-month-old baby developmental milestones, 2-month-old infant development, and 6-month-old baby developmental milestones
+Assess your baby's development regularly using milestones such as the 1-month-old baby developmental milestones, 2-month-old infant development milestones, and 6-month-old baby developmental milestones.

 FAQs